LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/index.rst

 NVECTOR_PTHREADS vector implementations, and the preconditioner module ARKBBDPRE can only be used with NVECTOR_PARALLEL.

-ARKode uses various constants for both input and output.
+ARKStep uses various input and output constants from the shared ARKode infrastructure.
 These are defined as needed in this chapter, but for convenience the full list is provided separately in the section :ref:`Constants`.

-The relevant information on using ARKode's C and C++ interfaces is detailed in the following sub-sections:
+The relevant information on using ARKStep's C and C++ interfaces is detailed in the following sub-sections:

 .. toctree::